nandorc/linux-bash-config/README.md

 ## Features

 * Displays git information
-* Support quick access to apache webservice funcionalities
+* Quick access to apache webservice funcionalities
 * Autostart on login request for apache service
 * Autostart on login request for mysql service
 * Management of files and folders permissions